The 4 Commandments of Social Selling

 - Establish Your Professional Brand: Complete your LinkedIn profile with the customer in mind.
 Become a thought leader by sharing or publishing meaningful content with your connections and prospects.

-- Engage: Identify and share information with your connections that shows you care about and are invested in their success.
+- Engage: Identify and share information with your connections that show you care about and are invested in their success.

 - Build Relationships: Take the time to network before you need the network.